Effective learning is accompanied by high dimensional and efficient representations of neural activity: Online Methods

-Participants completed 20 minutes of the main task protocol on each scan session, learning the values of the 12 shapes through feedback.
-The sessions were comprised of three scans of 6.6 minutes each, starting with 16.5 seconds of a blank gray screen, followed by 132 experimental trials (2.75 seconds each), and ending with another period of 16.5 seconds of a blank gray screen.
+A total of 12 scan runs over 4 days were completed by each person (three scans per session), totaling 1584 trials (Fig. \ref{fig:expt}c).
+Participants completed 20 min of the main task protocol on each scan session, learning the values of the 12 shapes through feedback.
+The sessions were comprised of three scans of 6.6 min each, starting with 16.5 seconds of a blank gray screen, followed by 132 experimental trials (2.75 sec each), and ending with another period of 16.5 seconds of a blank gray screen.
 Stimuli were back-projected onto a screen viewed by the participant through a mirror mounted on the head coil and subtended 4 degrees of visual angle, with 10 degrees separating the center of the two shapes.
-Each presentation lasted 2.5 seconds (250 ms inter-stimulus interval) and, at any point within a trial, participants entered their responses on a 4-button response pad indicating their shape selection with a leftmost or rightmost button press.
+Each presentation lasted 2.5 sec (250 ms inter-stimulus interval) and, at any point within a trial, participants entered their responses on a 4-button response pad indicating their shape selection with a leftmost or rightmost button press.
 Stimuli were presented in a pseudorandom sequence with every pair of shapes presented once per scan.

-In addition to the main learning protocol, we collected fMRI data during a functional localizer, two scans of a size judgment task, and one scan of a value judgment task.
-No feedback was given in any of these tasks.
-The value judgment task scans consisted of consecutive presentations of shapes drawn from the set (1500 ms presentation and 250 ms inter-stimulus interval) as participants indicated whether the shape was one of the six least or one of the six most valuable shapes.
-The size judgment task scans consisted of consecutive presentations of shapes drawn from the set and presented with a $\pm$ 10\% size modulation (1500 ms presentation and 250 ms inter-stimulus interval) as participants indicated whether the shape was presented in a slightly larger or smaller variation.

-Data from the value judgement scans (both the BOLD data and participants response accuracy) is what is analyzed in main text of the paper.
-In the value judgement session of the first day for one participant, the fMRI time series was poorly recorded due to a lack of synchronization between the computer and scanner.
-Hence this participant was excluded from the analyses, with the other 19 subjects contributing data for the main analyses described in this paper.